chynshow/chynshow-react-books-search-app/README.md

 - Search for a book by author, ISBN, publisher
 - Set the number of books for one request
 - Customize book display styles on the client
-- Downloading new books by scrolling the page
+- Loading new books by scrolling the page

 ## Getting started